-Applications for research fellowships involving a reduction in teaching load for the period of the fellowship must be approved by the Department Chair prior to the fellowship application, and the restriction on consecutive leaves stated above should be considered at that time.
+Applications for research fellowships involving a reduction in teaching load for the period of the fellowship must be approved by the department chair/unit head prior to the fellowship application, and the restriction on consecutive leaves stated above should be considered at that time.

-- Group 1a (FULL RLS FUNDING): Guggenheim and Carnegie Fellowship recipients
+- Group 1 (FULL RLSP FUNDING): Guggenheim and Carnegie Fellowships

-- Group 3: Fellowships comparable in prestige to those in Group 2.
-Approval is based on available funding.
-Faculty are encouraged to apply for fellowships or research awards in Groups 1a, 1b, and 2.
-Prestigious unpaid fellowships, combined with a sabbatical leave, will be considered for Research Leave Supplement funding on a case-by-case basis.
+- Prestigious unpaid fellowships, combined with a sabbatical leave, will be considered for Research Leave Supplement funding on a case-by-case basis.

 Fulbright Teaching Grants (however, Fulbright Teaching/Research Grants, i.e. 20% teaching, 80% research, are eligible for RLS funding), grant-supported salaries, ordinary leaves-without-pay, research associateships (i.e. postdocs), visiting positions at other institutions, memberships at research institutions or centers (i.e., not as part of a stipendiary residential fellowship sponsored by a particular research institute, center, or library).

-- The 60 percent of base salary will be paid as follows: the IU Bloomington Office of the Provost will provide 10 percent of the supplement, with the dean of the applicant’s school and the Office of the Vice Provost for Research each providing 25 percent of the supplement.
-The exception to this policy will be for Guggenheim recipients whose Research Leave Supplement will be funded up to 60 percent of base salary from the three offices as described above and topped up to 100 percent by the recipient's school.
+- The exception to this policy will be for Guggenheim recipients whose Research Leave Supplement will be funded up to 60 percent of base salary and topped up to 100 percent by the recipient's school.

 - Recipients must agree to reimburse Indiana University in the amount of the Research Leave Supplement should they fail to return to Indiana University for at least one academic year following the research leave.